danymar24/sails-ionic-app/README.md

 # To do

+  * Add run on background to app
-  * Add android wear support
+  * Add android wear support to app